Fallout (video game): Series

 Fallout was followed by a series of sequels and spin-offs, often different in genre and ambiance from the original game.
 Cain did not work on any sequels and spin-offs beyond brainstorming for Fallout 2, and left Interplay during its development.
 Interplay owned the Fallout rights until 2007, when they were purchased by Bethesda Softworks.
 The first Bethesda-developed Fallout game was Fallout 3.
 The series has been acclaimed, influential among developers, and among the most popular in the video game industry.
-Vault Boy became the franchise's mascot and is considered iconic.
+Vault Boy has been considered an iconic mascot of the franchise.
 Other recurring elements include the Super Mutants, the Brotherhood of Steel, the PIPBoy (known as the Pip-Boy in later games), and Power Armor.

 Three sequels have been released: Fallout 2 in 1998, Fallout 3 in 2008, and Fallout 4 in 2015.
 All received positive reviews.
 Spin-offs include Fallout Tactics: Brotherhood of Steel in 2001, Fallout: Brotherhood of Steel in 2004, Fallout: New Vegas in 2010, Fallout Shelter in 2015, and Fallout 76 in 2018.
 Fallout Tactics: Brotherhood of Steel and Fallout: New Vegas received positive reviews, while Fallout: Brotherhood of Steel, Fallout Shelter, and Fallout 76 received mixed reviews.

 Other media

 In 1998, Interplay wrote a script for a film adaptation of Fallout, to be produced by its Interplay Films studio.
 The adaptation was canceled following the dissolution of Interplay Films in 2000.
 Throughout 2002, Chris Avellone, a designer of Fallout 2, compiled research of Fallout's world and released a series of issues known as the Fallout Bible.
 Following Bethesda's acquisition of the Fallout franchise, the Fallout Bible became non-canon.
 Morgan released a remastered soundtrack album for Fallout on May 10, 2010.

-A television adaptation, with Lisa Joy and Jonathan Nolan as executive producers, was announced in July 2020.
-In 2022, Amazon approved the show for its streaming service Amazon Prime Video.
+A television adaptation of the video game series, announced in July 2020 with Lisa Joy and Jonathan Nolan as executive producers, premiered on Amazon Prime Video on April 10, 2024, to positive reception from critics and fans.
+In a YouTube video, Cain praised the adaptation for matching the mood of the series and for its easter eggs and characters.
+He also defended the adaptation from accusations of contradicting the Fallout canon.
+The adaptation's success on Amazon Prime Video has led to renewed commercial success of the Fallout video games, including the original game; according to Steam Charts, it experienced the highest percentage increase in player base at 160%.